 with your own money (sometimes you are asked this question by a Court

-Collections Officer before the judge comes out for court).
+Collections Officer before the judge takes the bench).
 If you say

-no, the Court will appoint the Public Defender Office.
+no, the Court will appoint the Public Defender's Office.
 A Deputy Public

 Defender who handles arraignments will accept the appointment on behalf

-by the Public Defender Office, a Deputy Public Defender will be
+by the Public Defender's Office, a Deputy Public Defender will be

 Answer: No. As a matter of law, in most

-circumstances, the attorneys in the Public Defender Office cannot
+circumstances, attorneys from the Public Defender's Office cannot

-provide legal assistance to any person not appointed to the office by
+provide legal assistance or advice to any person not appointed by

 the Court.
 There are strong public policy reasons for not providing